 $ sensors No sensors found!
 Make sure you loaded all the kernel drivers you need.
 Try sensors-detect to find out which these are.

 Containers and some virtual machines return this result because they do not expose host hardware sensors.
-On a physical system, rerun the check after the required monitoring drivers are loaded.
+On a physical system, rerun the check after the required monitoring drivers are loaded or after sensor detection has been reviewed.

 Mohd Shakir Zakaria is a cloud architect with deep roots in software development and open-source advocacy.
 Certified in AWS, Red Hat, VMware, ITIL, and Linux, he specializes in designing and managing robust cloud and on-premises infrastructures.